What is a foundation trust?

 - Are subject to the NHS standards, performance ratings and systems of inspection.

-In essence the benefits of being a foundation trust include:
+Benefits of being a foundation trust

-- Local involvement – members and governors have a greater say in how our services are managed and improved, and ensure that everyone regardless of background or circumstances have access to services.
+Members and governors have a greater say in how our services are managed and improved, and ensure that everyone regardless of background or circumstances have access to services.

-- Local employment - by having foundation trust status it helps us attract, train and keep high quality staff in Lincolnshire.
+By having foundation trust status it helps us attract, train and keep high quality staff in Lincolnshire.

-- Local partnerships – our council of governors includes representatives from other key organisations in the local area including: other Lincolnshire NHS organisations, Lincolnshire County Council, district councils, the police and University of Lincoln.
+Our council of governors includes representatives from other key organisations in the local area including: other Lincolnshire NHS organisations, Lincolnshire County Council, district councils, the police and University of Lincoln.
 By having representatives from these organisations we are able to create stronger working relationships.

-- Local financial controls – NHS foundation trusts are subject to less financial controls from central government.
+NHS foundation trusts are subject to less financial controls from central government.
 This means that any money not spent by the end of the financial year can be carried forward and extra money invested into local services and future service developments.